 Major changes in the LICT Certification Program!

 NALP (National Association of Landscape Professionals) has announced that the LICT-Exterior Test will end as of December 31, 2019 and be replaced by a written-only exam.
-To understand more about what this means to the Hawaii Certification Program, click here and read this!
+To understand more about what this means to the Hawaii Certification Program, read the post on the Home Page:

 Common Core 60 minutes; Horticultural Principles 45 minutes; Ornamental Maintenance Calculations 30 minutes; Irrigation Components and Principles 30 minutes.